denoland/docs/deploy/kv/manual/index.md

 By default, [`Deno.openKv()`](https://docs.deno.com/api/deno/~/Deno.openKv)
 creates or opens a persistent store based on the path from which the script that invoked it was run.
-This isn't usually desireable for tests, which need to produce the same behavior when run many times in a row.
+This isn't usually desirable for tests, which need to produce the same behavior when run many times in a row.

 To test code that uses Deno KV, you can use the special argument `":memory:"` to